tsujamin/digi-approval/casestudy/case-study.md

  + The system is built on widely used, open source software, as detailed in the technical specs.
  + Our implementation has consistently preferred to integrate prebuilt software packages rather than reinvent the wheel.
 This means:
     * Our code conforms to the conventions required by those packages.
-    * Our code base is small - only implementing those things not implemented in other software.
+    * Our code base is small (less than five thousand SLOC) - only implementing those things not implemented in other software.
  + We have a unit test suite.

 #### Contributing to the open-source ecosystem
-As we have built on open-source software, we have often found that we need to fix a particular bug or extend a particular feature in the software we are using.
+As we have built on open-source software, we have occasionally found that we need to fix a particular bug or extend a particular feature in the software we are using.
 We have consistently sought to contribute these changes back.
 This has a number of benefits:
  + It contributes to the open-source eco-system, which we in turn benfit from.
  + It shifts the responsibility for maintaining our changes away from us and back to the original maintainer of the package, reducing our ongoing workload.

- + ... growing requirements - flexibility and power, generic design

 ### Sustainable software
 The system is designed to remain viable in the face of changing requirements.

+ + The system has been built in a generic way, such that it can be extended without breaking existing functionality.
+ + The underlying workflow engine supports a number of features that have not been exposed in the user interface, so a number of feature requests are as simple as writing a front end.
+ + A lot of thought and careful planning has gone into the data model and interconnections - this gives us confidence that we can hook up the system to other systems such as a payment system without undue difficulty.

 ## Scalability

+The system is designed to be scalable from the ground up.
- + ... technically - decoupled design, everything easily disaggregates and multiplies.
+ + Technically, the system can easily scale up to arbitrary user load.
+The system is "loosely coupled": everything easily disaggregates and multiplies.
+ + In terms of usage, the system can scale up from being used by a small test group to universal usage without issue, so long as the paper and online workflows are kept in sync.
+ + The system can scale across directorates:
- + ... across directorates - authentication system allows multiple directorates to use shared system: not only will they not step on each others toes, with subworkflows they will complement each other.
+    * The authentication system allows multiple directorates to use shared system, without stepping on each others toes.
- + ...
+    * Furthermore, with subworkflows - the ability to integrate workflows into other workflows - scaling up to more directorates and areas will enchance the system rather than degrade it.

 ## Integration

- + ... reporting
- + ... existing workflows - modelling rather than replacing.
+The system is designed to seamlessly integrate with existing directorate processes.

+ + The system has been built with the intention of allowing powerful reporting capabilities.
+This would be implemented in a production system.
+ + The system models exisiting workflows rather than requiring exisiting workflows to be replaced, thus reducing the friction for integration.

 ## The bottom line